periode/thesis/notes.md

 ---

-the concept of clarity and understanding in source code
+the aesthetics of clarity in executable source code

 "experientialism" / experiential realism